The Bob & Millie Lynn Grant

 - The recipient grants NPPF the right to use their name, likeness, biographical information, submitted images and/or videos from the application and project images on NPPF’s website, in any social media publicizing NPPF programs and publications of the work relating to the grant without additional compensation, fees or charges.

 - The recipient also grants NPPF its licensees, affiliates and their designees an irrevocable, non-exclusive, perpetual royalty-free license to use elements of their project (or the project in its entirety) on NPPF's website, on social media and as promotional materials to fundraise and promote our scholarships and grants.
 The recipient also hereby grants NPPF the right to make your project (or any and all elements thereof) available for educational purposes, including to colleges and universities of NPPF’s choosing.

 - The recipient understands that they must adhere to the highest professional, ethical and personal standards for visual journalists.
 At its sole discretion, violations of these standards will result in withdrawal of the Fellowship and funding by NPPF.

 - An entry may not contain images that have been manipulated digitally in violation of generally accepted professional photojournalistic standards.
-Photographers should review and adhere to the National Press Photographers Association's code of ethics with respect to image manipulation. https://nppa.org/nppa-code-ethics
+Photographers should review and adhere to the National Press Photographers Association's code of ethics concerning image manipulation. https://nppa.org/resources/code-ethics

 - NPPF, in its sole discretion, retains the right to disqualify any entry found to include manipulated images or situations.

 - NPPF, in its sole discretion, may exercise its right to rescind the entire award amount if the grantee is found to have manipulated images beyond what is professionally accepted, as noted in the NPPA Code of Ethics.

 - All taxes and expenses are the responsibility of the recipient of The Bob & Millie Lynn Grant.
 The recipient must provide a U.S. Taxpayer Identification number upon acceptance of the grant.

 - NPPF will pay $4,000 upon award of The Bob & Millie Lynn Grant.